openebs-archive/openebs-docs/docs/namespace.md

 kubectl apply -f percona.yaml -n percona
 ```

-You can view the changes by giving the `kubectl get pods --all-namespaces` command which will display output similar to following.
-You can see that the default namespace is replaced with percona.
+You can view the changes by running the `kubectl get pods --all-namespaces` command which will display output similar to following.
+You can see that the percona application is created with the percona namespace.

 ```
 vagrant@minikube-dev:~$ kubectl get pods --all-namespaces